sofiabarragan/website/content/project/bayes_cap/index.md

 <img src="/media/bayes/plot_15.png" width="100%" height="100%" />
 </center>

-It seems that our simulations of non-citizen count distributions in the hierarchical model were consistent across the iterations.
-Like the non-hierarchical model, our simulations are biased away from the observed non-citizen counts as our model predicts a higher number of non-citizens more frequently.
+It seems that our simulations (light green) of non-citizen count distributions were broadly consistent across our iterations.
+However, our simulations were strongly biased from the observed non-citizen counts, where we would typically predict smaller non-citizen counts more frequently.
+Additionally, it seemed that variance between simulations increased as non-citizen counts increased.
+Acknowledging these simulation trends, our negative-binomial model seems to be a pretty good distributional fit but could undoubtedly be improved upon!

 ### Model 5: Mean Neighborhood Rental Prices